-Based on sonar passage estimates and commercial harvest, the 2016 summer chum salmon run has exceeded 2 million fish; therefore, liberal summer chum salmon subsistence fishing with 6-inch or smaller mesh gillnets has been provided from the Coastal District up through Subdistrict 4-C.
+Based on sonar passage estimates and commercial harvest, the 2016 summer chum salmon run exceeded two million fish; therefore, liberal summer chum salmon subsistence fishing with 6-inch or smaller mesh gillnets was provided from the Coastal District up through District 4.
+Commercial fishing for summer chum has concluded in the lower river but continues in District 6.